Investigating individual writing style as a contributor to gender gaps in science and technology: Results

 The results of our regression analysis are shown in Tables \ref{table:coefficients_academic papers_rate} (papers) and \ref{table:coefficients_patents_rate} (patents)\footnote{We evaluated our regression models for multicollinearity; all variance inflation factors were below the conventional threshold of 10, suggesting little multicollinearity among the covariates.}.
 Beginning with papers, we find, as expected, a statistically significant association between author gender and the Involved-Informational Ratio of paper abstracts ($\beta=0.02; p<0.001$, Model 2); relative to men, women tend to use a higher ratio of involved to informational features in their scientific writing.
-Holding all other variables at their means, the predicted Involved-Informational Ratio (based on Model 2 of Table 4) is about 6.7\% greater for female than male authors.
-Models 4 and 5, also of Table \ref{table:coefficients_academic papers_rate}, help to unpack this finding by estimating separate regressions predicting the utilization of involved and informational features, respectively.
+Holding all other variables at their means, the predicted Involved-Informational Ratio (based on Model 2 of Table \ref{table:coefficients_academic papers_rate}) is about 6.7\% greater for female than male authors.
+Models 4 and 6, also of Table \ref{table:coefficients_academic papers_rate}, help to unpack this finding by estimating separate regressions predicting the utilization of involved and informational features, respectively.
 We find that relative to men, women use involved features at a significantly greater rate ($\beta=0.23; p<0.001$, Model 4), and informational features at a significantly lower rate ($\beta=-0.18; p<0.001$, Model 6) in their writing.
 This suggests that the differences we detect between men and women in the Involved-Informational Ratio is likely driven by both the numerator and the denominator.

 While the patterns we observe appear to hold universally across fields of science and technology, we find heterogeneity in the magnitude of the effect.
-Figure S3 in the Supplementary Materials shows the predicted gender differences by field.
+Figure \ref{fig:Coefficients} in the Supplementary Materials shows the predicted gender differences by field.
 The differences are greater in the Social Sciences and Arts \& Humanities and less pronounced in Physical Sciences and Technology, which may be explained by the fact that the former fields generally permit greater freedom of stylistic expression and higher use of involved features than the latter fields, which have more restricted stylistic rules \citep{argamon2003}.
-Full regression results for each field are presented in S4 section (for academic papers) and in S5 section (for patents) of the Supplementary Materials.
+Full regression results for each field are presented in Table \ref{detailed_papers} (for academic papers) and in Table \ref{detailed_patents} (for patents) in the Supplementary Materials.